On this page:

-The award was started in 1962 and has been funded by the Chapter since 1964.
-The competition, formerly called the High School Science Writing Contest, was renamed to honor Austin T. Brown.
+The competition was started in 1962 by then Chapter President, Peter A. Smith.
+He helped establish, promote, and implement the Washington, D.C. chapter's Science Writing Contest for high school students in the Washington Metropolitan area.
+It has been funded by the Chapter since 1964.
+The competition, formerly called the High School Science Writing Contest, was renamed in the 1990s to honor Austin T. Brown, who managed the competitions for many years.
 Mr. Brown joined STC in 1967 and was an active leader, mentor, and supporter of the Washington, DC – Baltimore (WDCB) Chapter for many years until he followed the sun to Hawaii in the early 1990s.
 One of his special interests was this competition.
 He is a past president of the Chapter and of STC (1988-1989).
+Austin also served as a member of the STC Board of Directors, representing our region.
 In 1993, he was elected a Fellow, the highest rank the Society can confer on a member.
+Revised

 In the past, an award was given to the top three winners of a competition for the best technical papers.
 We have been unable to find volunteers to staff the Education Committee.
 We hope a new volunteer who is interested in managing a student competition will step up in the future.
 In lieu of this, the chapter began giving awards in 2009 for the best student entry in our Technical Communication Competition.

-Enquiries about the award, or interest in working on the Education Committee, should be sent to Greta Boller Buskirk at chapter president
+Enquiries about the award, or interest in working on the Education Committee, should be sent to Richard Bogacz at chapter president

 All students in grades 9 through 12 in the public, private, and parochial schools of the Washington, DC metropolitan area (including the city of Alexandria, and Arlington, Fairfax, Loudon, Prince William, Montgomery, and Prince Georges Counties) are eligible to enter.
 Each student may submit only one entry.
 Each entry may be co-authored by up to four students.